 Scorpion Control by Physical Exclusion (Make Access More Difficult)

-The most important step you can take with managing scorpions is to stop them from getting inside in the first place.
-Ways that scorpions get in include:
+The most important step you can take in managing scorpions is to stop them from getting inside in the first place.
+Block access to:

 - Weep holes